 (24 x 24 x 24) 139 = 8.2 lbs

 Its DIM weight calculations show a volumetric weight of 8.2 lbs., higher than the actual weight.
-To subsidize the cost of carrying a large, low-density item, the carrier will rate based on the volumetric calculation.
+The carrier will rate based on the volumetric calculation to subsidize the cost of carrying a large, low-density item.

 Making the Most of Volumetric Weight

 • Efficient Packaging – Using the smallest possible box for every order is the first and most vital step in mastering the process.
-If you’re not already using one, you need a tool that will automate the process and ensure every order goes in the right box.
+If you’re not already using one, you need a tool to automate the process and ensure every order goes in the correct box.

-• Efficient Grouping – When shipping multiple products or orders at once, you may be able to leverage the system and create a single shipment that’s perfectly balanced in weight and dimensions.
-By pairing lower and higher density items together, you can minimize any potential losses caused by volumetric weight rating.
-This is especially effective if you’re making large LTL freight shipments, where many products are packed together.
+• Efficient Grouping – When shipping multiple products or orders simultaneously, you can leverage the system and create a single shipment that’s perfectly balanced in weight and dimensions.
+Pairing lower and higher-density items together can minimize any potential losses caused by volumetric weight rating.
+This is especially effective if you’re making large LTL freight shipments where many products are packed together.

 ShipperHQ’s Dimensional Packing Feature